-For Cabot family kids, summers generally brings the opportunity for both more work and more fun on the farm.
+For Cabot family kids, summer life on a farm generally brings the opportunity for both more work and more fun.
 And, for many—like 17-year-old Caleb Peckham of Elm Farm in Woodstock, Connecticut—the work is part of the fun.Summertime on the farm for Cabot kids means two kinds of work: work fun and play fun #cabotfarmers #cabotcheese Click To Tweet

 “Summer is my most favorite season because of haying and being able to help my dad with morning milking and stuff like that,” Caleb says.
 Along with his 14-year-old sister, Grace, Caleb also handles calf feeding and he runs his own square bale hay business with the assistance of fellow 4-H’ers.
 The two youngest in the family, Graham, 9, and Tucker, 8, help their big brother with his new flock of chickens as well as care for their pair of goats.